-In TDHCA's governing statute (updated per House Bill 429, 83 Regular Session), §2306.004 states:
+In TDHCA's governing statute (updated per House Bill 429, 83rd Regular Session), §2306.004 states:

-28-a) "Rural area" means an area that is located:

-(A) outside the boundaries of a primary metropolitan statistical area or a metropolitan statistical area; or

-(B) within the boundaries of a primary metropolitan statistical area or a metropolitan statistical area, if the statistical area has a population of 25,000 or less and does not share a boundary with an urban area.
+- 28-a) "Rural area" means an area that is located: - (A) outside the boundaries of a primary metropolitan statistical area or a metropolitan statistical area; or - (B) within the boundaries of a primary metropolitan statistical area or a metropolitan statistical area, if the statistical area has a population of 25,000 or less and does not share a boundary with an urban area.

-The Texas Government Code §2306.004(28-a)(B) is applied to "census-designated places" ("places") which correlates to cities, towns and other areas similar to incorporated cities and towns, as designated by the census.
+Section 2306.004(28-a)(B) of the Texas Government Code is applied to "census-designated places" ("places") which correlates to cities, towns and other areas similar to incorporated cities and towns, as designated by the census.
 The requirement regarding population of 25,000 and the requirement regarding boundaries can be applied to places.
-The RAF is a macro view compared to one city, town, etc, so data is used from each county.
-County data is more complete than adding together all the cities, towns, etc. If the RAF only added together the cities, towns, etc, then people who do not live in cities, towns, etc, and units that do not exist in cities, towns, etc, will be excluded.
-Limiting the data for the RAF to only cities, towns, etc, in each region substantially hinders its decision-making capabilities as an allocation tool.
-Using the data from counties instead of cities, towns, etc, to allocate for urban and rural areas allows for a more complete picture of the State's demographics.
-According to Texas Government Code §2306.1115(b), TDHCA must use appropriate data to develop the formula, and data from counties is the most appropriate data.
+The RAF is a macro view compared to one city, town, etc., so data is used from each county.
+County data is more complete than adding together all the cities, towns, etc. If the RAF only added together the cities, towns, etc., then people who do not live in cities, towns, etc., and units that do not exist in cities, towns, etc., will be excluded.
+Limiting the data for the RAF to only cities, towns, etc., in each region substantially hinders its decision-making capabilities as an allocation tool.
+Using the data from counties instead of cities, towns, etc., to allocate for urban and rural areas allows for a more complete picture of the State's demographics.
+According to §2306.1115(b) of the Texas Government Code, TDHCA must use appropriate data to develop the formula, and for the reasons described above, data from counties is the most appropriate data.